dumbattle/CPSC-362-proj/README.md

 This could technically be placed in documentation, but it is important enough to be placed in its own folder.

 ### Assets
 Most of our actual work will be found in this folder.
+Subfolders will also have documentation on the actual scene itself.

 ### Others
 Other folders are used by Unity3D.